SillyFreak/tu-wien-software-engineering-notes/formal-methods/notes.typ

 = Implication Graphs

-//For a specific set of clauses, an implication
+Implication graphs capture aspects of the logical structure of a set of clauses that are useful for efficiently computing satisfiability of that set of clauses.
+We will first define some preliminaries, then implication graphs themselves, and then look at some examples.

 == Clause states